cesarandreu/blog/web_application_architecture/web_application_architecture.md

 Do you just create a core API which contains hard dependencies, and then small applications to complement that API?
 If the small application requires some data from the core API, should it just hit its endpoints or should the user be expected to provide the required data?

 Do you create fewer applications with modules that could be thought of as smaller applications?
-Or maybe more applications with modules shared accross them?
+Or maybe more applications with modules shared across them?

 Should all your applications use the same language?
 There's usually going to be certain languages/frameworks that beat out others in certain areas, and you'd probably want to take advantage of those.
 But then you'd be unable to share modules.